eliranwong/computemate/README.md

 ## First Test Output

 Unbelievable!
-In response to a simple request—namely, `In-depth study on Lamentations 3:22-24`—even in a very raw beta version, XoMate AI fully automates the planning of a 11-step process to achieve a comprehensive result, executes it, and completes it by orchestrating multiple tools, all without the need for human intervention.
+In response to a simple request—namely, `In-depth study on Lamentations 3:22-24`—even in a very raw beta version, ComputeMate AI fully automates the planning of a 11-step process to achieve a comprehensive result, executes it, and completes it by orchestrating multiple tools, all without the need for human intervention.

 Amazing... a few minutes achieved what is supposed to require multiple hours of work.